What Is a Personal Guarantee?

 Long-Term Business Loans

-These loans typically last anywhere between three and 10 years, or even longer if your business is making a major capital investment like real estate.
+Long-term business loans typically last anywhere between three and 10 years, or even longer if your business is making a major capital investment like real estate.
 Depending on the situation, you may be able to use business assets (like equipment or property) as collateral for long-term business loans.
-But personal credit may also be considered as part of the loan application and a personal guarantee or blanket lien on the business could be a stipulation to qualify.
+Personal credit may also be considered as part of the loan application, and a personal guarantee or blanket lien on the business could be a stipulation to qualify.

 Recommended: What Is a Personal Business Loan?